Bad Manners at the Stop Sign

 Passing on the right is generally forbidden in BC and having to travel off of the roadway to do it is one of those instances.
 No matter in this case that the gravel shoulder is smooth and available to drive on it is still not acceptable driving practice.
 The white line that defines the right edge of the roadway at this intersection has been almost totally worn away by drivers who have preceded this man.

-There is almost no doubt in my mind that if this man was waiting in a lineup for his turn and I walked past and inserted myself in front of him I would be in for at least a dirty look, if not some verbal protest.
-That situation is really no different from the one at the stop sign.
+There is no doubt in my mind that if this man was standing in a lineup and I walked past and inserted myself in front of him I would be in for at least a dirty look, some verbal protest or even physical retaliation.
+That situation is really no different from this one at the stop sign.
 He took a turn that was not his to take and caused inconvenience to others.
-That is bad manners in my view, and probably yours too.
+Aside from being illegal, it is simply bad manners in my view, and probably yours too.

 Here is a look at some other common practices that seem to be more common every day.